Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 ### What is Snowpark?

-The set of libraries and runtimes in Snowflake that securely deploy and process non-SQL code, including Python, Java and Scala.
+Snowpark is the set of libraries and runtimes that securely enable developers to deploy and process Python code in Snowflake.

 **Familiar Client Side Libraries** - Snowpark brings deeply integrated, DataFrame-style programming and OSS compatible APIs to the languages data practitioners like to use.
 It also includes a set of  Snowpark ML APIs for more efficient ML modeling (public preview) and ML Operations (private preview).